-If a therapist is notified that a client or third party has made a complaint about them, the therapist should immediately contact their Human Givens Supervisor and their professional indemnity insurers.
-The therapist will need to explain that they are giving early notification of a complaint and that they should have full details of the nature of the allegation within twenty eight days.

-Upon receipt of a complaint, the Complaints Coordinator will be responsible for completing a risk assessment to ensure that the therapist receives the appropriate support that they need.
-Therapists will also be provided with a 'fact sheet', setting out what happens in the process and 'signposting' the support resources that are available to them.
+If a therapist is notified that a client or third party has made a complaint about them, the therapist should immediately contact their Human Givens Supervisor and professional indemnity insurers.
+The therapist will need to explain that they are giving early notification of a complaint having been made.
+Upon receipt of a complaint, the Complaints Manager will be responsible for completing an assessment to ensure that the therapist receives the support they need.
+Therapists will also be provided with a 'fact sheet', setting out what happens in the process and 'signposting' the support resources available to them.
 For example, therapists will probably want to speak to their supervisor about getting some professional and emotional support from them during the process.
 The therapist is permitted to speak to another HGI-registered therapist for support.
+The Complaints Manager will ask them to supply their full case and supporting evidence within fourteen working days.
+The therapist must ensure that their case is presented clearly and that all additional documents are included; this submission will be seen as final.